 Skip to main content

-The HEAT Corps leverages expertise and partnerships from across the Johns Hopkins Institutions.
+HEAT Corps leverages expertise and partnerships from across the Johns Hopkins Institutions.
 The Johns Hopkins Consortium for School-Based Health Solutions brings together educators, researchers, and clinicians to focus on developing successful, replicable and scalable school-based health solutions that address barriers to health and wellness access among underserved populations.
-Part of the Johns Hopkins Bayview medical residency program, Medicine for the Greater Good promotes health and wellness beyond the confines of the hospital through interactive and engaging partnerships with the community.
-SOURCE—the community engagement and service-learning center serving the Johns Hopkins University Schools of Public Health, Education, Nursing, and Medicine—creates strategies to integrate public health practice and community outreach activities into academic training in the health professions.
-And the Office of Economic Development expands and elevates our commitment to Baltimore through investments in economic and neighborhood development, health care, and education.
-HEAT Corps began with Dr. Galiatsatos’s Medicine for Greater Good, which taught the Lung Ambassador Program, and since pivoted to teaching about the science of COVID-19 in Baltimore schools.
+Medicine for the Greater Good, part of the Johns Hopkins Bayview medical residency program, promotes health and wellness beyond the confines of the hospital through interactive and engaging partnerships with the community.
+SOURCE, the community engagement and service-learning center serving the Johns Hopkins University Schools of Public Health, Education, Nursing, and Medicine, creates strategies to integrate public health practice and community outreach activities into academic training in the health professions.
+The Office of Economic Development expands and elevates our commitment to Baltimore through investments in economic and neighborhood development, health care, and education.